 According to Article 23(4) of the ETC Regulation, each Member State shall ensure that the expenditure of a beneficiary can be verified within a period of three months of the submission of the documents by the beneficiary concerned.
-In order to meet the regulation requirement, FLCs can agree with beneficiaries ad hoc deadlines for the submission of Partner Reports.
+In order to meet the regulation requirement, FLCs can agree with beneficiaries' ad hoc deadlines for the submission of Partner Reports.

-In particular as the FLC System in Croatia is centralised, the Agency for Regional Development of the Republic of Croatia, in charge of first level controls, set the following deadlines for Croatian beneficiaries:
+In particular as the FLC System in Croatia is centralised, the Ministry of Regional Development and EU funds, in charge of first level controls, set the following deadlines for Croatian beneficiaries: